sui-foundation/sips/sips/sip-7.md

 ## Rationale

 This flexibility to create owned pools with the `store` ability would allow a `Pool` object to be embedded inside dynamic fields.
-This would enable efficient computation over a variable number of pools.
+This would enable efficient computation over a variable number of pools in a single transaction.

 For example, if a dApp needs to implement logic that requires getting and modifying the state of multiple pools in a single `function`, it can wrap `Pool1`, `Pool2`, ... inside a Dynamic Table and then iterate over the table to perform the required computation.